 - Identifying the current issues of urban and industrial society; studying them together, and encouraging others to reflect theologically on them.

-- Visiting places of work and offering pastoral support to those with or without paid employment.
+- Visiting places of work and offering pastoral support

 - Challenging both the world and the Church with a prophetic voice.

 - Working with others in the struggle for justice in the whole created order.

 - Encouraging Christian communities and individuals to make and strengthen connections between faith and work.